Miners weigh down FTSE in low volumes

-LONDON Miners dragged down the blue-chip index on Friday in a wave of profit-taking which could push the market down to levels that will lure in the large numbers of investors who have sat out the early 2012 rally.
+LONDON, March 2 Miners dragged down Britain's blue-chip index on Friday in a wave of profit-taking which could push the market down to levels that will lure in the large numbers of investors who have sat out the early 2012 rally.

 The dip trimmed the index's year-to-date gains to 6.4 percent.